Christian Pulisic: 2024–25: Supercoppa Italiana and AC Milan top scorer

+2025–26

+On August 17, 2025, Pulisic scored in Milan's opening 2025–26 Coppa Italia game, a 2–0 win against Bari.
+On September 21, he scored a brace and created an assist in the 3–0 win against Udinese, which Pulisic surpassed the record of Clint Dempsey (57) of having the most goals in the top-5 European leagues as an American with 59.
+On September 28, Pulisic created an assist in a solo run from his own half and later scored a goal in the 2–1 victory over Serie A leaders Napoli, claiming Milan's place at the top of the league.
+In September, he won his second Serie A Player of the Month award with 3 goals and 2 assists in 147 minutes of league play.

 International career

+2012–2015: Youth level

 Pulisic represented the United States at U-15 and U-17 levels.
 He scored two goals in 10 appearances for the under-15 team.
+On December 13, 2013, for the U-17 team, he played Brazil at a U17 friendly tournament in Florida where he scored a goal in the championship 4–1 win.
 He captained the U-17 team at the 2015 FIFA U-17 World Cup, where he scored a goal and an assist in three games.
 During his two years with the team, Pulisic scored a total of 20 goals in 34 games.
 Pulisic had been eligible to play internationally for Croatia but declined the opportunity.